Winner-ai-max/alx-low_level_programming/README.md

-This is a task on malloc
+This is a repository on various task on c programming